LinusBorg/composition-api-demos/README.md

 #### `use-global-dnd.js`

-Allows to track files being dragged into the browser window. useful to highlight your dropzone when a file being dragged into the window so the user is guided to where the file can be dropped.
+Allows to track files being dragged into the browser window.
+Useful to highlight your dropzone when a file being dragged into the window so the user is guided to where the file can be dropped.

 ### Store

 > This example is found in `/src/store`

-Deomnstrates how to create a Vuex-like state module and share it with components in a tree through provide & inject.
+Demonstrates how to create a Vuex-like state module and share it with components in a tree through provide & inject.

 Still missing an example implementation